Plan for affordable housing at Fort Lawton in Magnolia cleared by Seattle City Council

 The city would convert 6 acres into a pair of athletic fields, make 13 grassy acres available for picnicking and viewing and incorporate 4 to 5 wooded acres into Discovery Park.

-The council voted unanimously to adopt an application for the Army land, rezone parts of Fort Lawton for apartments and authorize an agreement with Seattle Public Schools to possibly build and use the athletic fields.
+The council voted unanimously to adopt an application for the federal land, rezone parts of Fort Lawton for apartments and authorize an agreement with Seattle Public Schools to possibly build and use the athletic fields.

 “There is an intense need for these homes to be built, now more than ever,” Councilmember Teresa Mosqueda said.